apizzo1/Python-Challenge/README.md

 ## Files Included

 Each folder contains files with the same names:
-* Resources folder - contains the data file to be analyzed
+* Resources folder - contains the data file(s) to be analyzed
 * Analysis folder - contains .txt output of analysis results
-* main.py file - contains code to perform analysis
+* main.py file - contains code to perform analyses